orlof/megastage/README.md

 Flight model will be radically different as soon as I get the velocity vectors, engines, thrust, gyroscopes etc... implemented.

-One more thing you can do: If you press the left mouse button, the game will change to use-item-mode.
+One more thing you can do: Behind you there is a big live DCPU LEM screen.
+If you press the left mouse button, the game will change to use-item-mode.
 As you can see, there is only one item on board: the DCPU.
 DCPU currently boots up with fixed boot disk that happens to contain Admiral

 https://github.com/orlof/dcpu-admiral